Bofa14/Free5gc-UERANSIM-project/README.md

 <br/>

-The Script to stop all the function need to be copied in the home directory of all the machine ( and made executable ).
+The scripts to stop all the function need to be copied in the home directory of all the machine ( and made executable ).
 They can be found here: [stop_script](https://github.com/Bofa14/Free5gc-UERANSIM-project/tree/main/Stop_Script).
 <br/>
 <br/>
 <br/>